Pomax/BezierInfo-2/components/sections/catmullconv/content.en-GB.md

 ## Deriving the conversion formulae

-In order to convert betwen Catmull-Rom curves and Bézier curves, we need to know two things.
+In order to convert between Catmull-Rom curves and Bézier curves, we need to know two things.
 Firstly, how to express the Catmull-Rom curve using a "set of four coordinates", rather than a mix of coordinates and tangents, and secondly, how to convert those Catmull-Rom coordinates to and from Bézier form.

 So, let's start with the first, where we want to satisfy the following equality: